A guide on things to do in Eastern Poland and why you should travel to Podlasie region, Eastern Poland

 Indeed, the Bialowieza forest has long been cherished by rulers.
 The fact that they fell in love with the primeval forest is one of the main reasons why the original state of the forest could be preserved.

 Not only the Russian tsars loved the Bialowieza forest, but also the Polish and Lithuanian kings converted Bialowieza into their hunting ground.
-However, it was the Russian tsar who built huge palaces, hunting huts and converted the forest into his private hunting ground.
+However, it was the Russian tsar who built huge palaces, and hunting huts and converted the forest into his private hunting ground.

 Whereas the Tsar’s Palace has been destroyed during WWII, the Carska train station was built in 1903 for Tsar Nicolas II and was fully renovated.
 The restaurant serves fine cuisine with Polish and Russian roots.
 All the meals are slowly cooked and vary according to the season.